 ✗Slow in multi-rendering

-This time, NVIDIA has played very wisely with ZOTAC GeForce GT 1030 and allows the users to buy an awesome performing graphics card without power connector at an affordable price point.
+This time, NVIDIA has played very wisely with ZOTAC GeForce GT 1030 and allowed the users to buy an awesome performing graphics card without power connector at an affordable price point.
 The GPU has a basic pack of 2 GB of GDDR5 memory that can run at 1500 MHz of memory clock speed with 46.1 GB/s of bandwidth.
 Also, the GPU has 384 CUDA cores and a 64-bit memory bus that is still good at this price.
 The Pascal architecture powers this entry-level chip and can help you enjoy lightweight games without spending much.
 Another plus point, you can connect up to two monitors with multi-display capabilities.

 The card comes with 1228 MHz of the base clock frequency, reaching up to 1468 MHz.
 The GPU speed keeps alternating between the base and boosted ones for different temperature ratings during the Furmark stress test.
 Hence, you must maintain a suitable temperature to get maximum performance and keep the speed high.
 The component has 172.5 mm x 111.15 mm x 16 mm dimensions.
 You can put this module into a vast number of the smallest PC cases due to its low-profile PCB build.
 Overall, this can not be perfect for performance but is for an affordable price.